 The team is completed in 2014 with the youngest of the Fernández de Manzanos, David, an Industrial Engineer educated at the University of Deusto and VIA University College in Denmark, who heads the production department from his position as Director of Operations.

 The work of Víctor Fernández de Manzanos has been key in this process of transformation and growth of the family business.
 Víctor has been able to interpret and successfully play the role that destiny threw upon him, on the one hand, as head of the family, with the commitment to keep his family together and, on the other, as a self-made businessman, who must continue the trail left by his father.

-Its family management, whilst modern and innovative, and the distribution of roles in the direction of business have earned the trust of customers, who see in Manzanos Wines a company with traditional values but open to technological changes.
+Its family management, whilst modern and innovative, and the distribution of roles in the direction of business have earned the trust of customers, who see Manzanos Wines as a company with traditional values but open to technological changes.

-In the spring of 2016 Manzanos Wines acquires Luis Gurpegui Muga and Bodegas Berceo, one of the most emblematic wineries in Rioja Alta.
+In the spring of 2016 Manzanos Wines acquired Luis Gurpegui Muga and Bodegas Berceo, one of the most emblematic wineries in Rioja Alta.
 Previously it had already added to the group its first winery in appellation Navarra, Castillo de Enériz.

 The work of Víctor Manzanos and his team is evident: sales have grown exponentially since his arrival within the company.
 The presence in international markets has also been boosted, reaching more than 60 countries, and national distribution is also increasing.

-In short, this youngsters from the 5th generation of the family, had to work hard.
+In short, these youngsters from the 5th generation of the family, had to work hard.
 Their commitment and sacrifice during these last six years have been rewarded with the positioning of Manzanos Wines as one of the reference groups in the field of wine in Spain.